Keizahemmanuel7/health-supplements-shop-privacy-policy/README.md

 This permission is required to:

 - Load website content
-- Display products and services
+- Display health and wellness products
 - Connect to Digistore24
 - Enable secure communication
 - Process user requests